COUNSELING

 I see clients with lots of concerns, including anxiety, depression and other mood disorders, low self-esteem, codependency, life transitions, adults with ADHD, anger issues, stress, religious trauma, general trauma and PTSD, and grief and loss.

 There are some clients that I do not treat.
 For example, I do not see clients who are court-ordered or mandated by a third party to treatment.
-I cannot provide any documentation about emotional support animals and I do not prescribe medications.
-(For meds, I suggest Leeside Wellness.)
+I cannot provide any documentation about emotional support animals.
+I do not prescribe medications.

 What is a “multiple relationship?”